Lodakins/TutoringApp/README.md

 ### Authentication
 Apart from the register and login endpoints, all others require an authentication token with you will get after a successfull login
 ### Request and Resoponse Sample

+Request paramter can be JSON or url encoded paramter

 ## Error  Response Sample
 ```
 {